Saved events

-Grammy-nominated surrealist blues poet and this year’s Artist in Residence, aja monet, will be bringing her debut album When The Poems Do What They Do to our Hall.
+The GRAMMY-nominated surrealist blues poet and this year’s Artist in Residence will bring her debut album When The Poems Do What They Do to our Hall.

-As a part of the artist in residence programme, aja monet will run a series of workshops leading up to the Festival, including a live reading and Q&A session, and a workshop with the Barbican Young Poets, offering a unique opportunity for emerging voices to learn from her powerful, politically engaged practice.
+As a part of the Artist-in-Residence programme, aja monet will run a series of workshops leading up to the Festival, including a live reading with Q&A session, and a workshop with the Barbican Young Poets, offering a unique opportunity for emerging voices to learn from her powerful, politically engaged practice.
 The residency will culminate in a special performance in our Hall, as aja monet curates a night with special guests, to open the EFG London Jazz Festival.

 This performance may contain haze and strobe.